mathesh-me/jenkins-learning/jenkins-installation.md

 ```
 docker-compose version
 ```
-# docker command for installing jenkins image in docker:
+# Docker command for installing jenkins image in docker:

 ```
 docker pull jenkins/jenkins
 ```

+# Configure the Jenkins server:
+- Use the docker-compose file in my repository to create container for jenkins server